The One who Heals Broken Hearts

 Harofeh lishvurei lev (Psalms 147:3)

-first Tuesday of the Month, September-June, 7-8PM (verify dates on synagogue
+- The first Tuesday of the Month, September-June, 7-8PM (verify dates on synagogue calendar)

 The Jewish Healing Service at Germantown Jewish Centre is a quiet, gentle, nurturing hour of being present to beauty, to spiritual community, to the possibility of transformation from within.
 Our service is loosely structured around the Ma'ariv, or evening service, and those in mourning have the opportunity to recite Kaddish.
 This service is scheduled on a weeknight, when the synagogue is relatively quiet, rather than on Shabbat, so that participants can focus on connecting with their deeper selves without the distractions and intensity of the Shabbat experience.

 All are welcome, even if you have not experienced this kind of service before.
 While attending one service can be meaningful, the benefits of attendance come from setting aside this time on a monthly basis, incorporating the healing service into ongoing spiritual practice.

 What brings individuals to the healing service?
 We are all on a path to healing.
 Individuals come seeking to deepen their prayer life and divine connection.
 They come seeking support when facing life challenges, such as unemployment, illness, caregiving of a loved one, or crisis in the family system.
 The service is also a time for prayer for healing more broadly for our community and our world.